Detecting Popular Social Events through Limited Observation with Deep Survival Analysis: Abstract

 \section{Abstract}

 Users increasing activity across various social networks made it the most widely used platform for exchanging and propagating information among individuals.
 To spread information within a network, a user initially shared information on a social network, and then other users in direct contact with him might have shared that information.
 Information expanded throughout the network by repeatedly following this process.
-A set of information that became popular and was repeatedly shared by different individuals was called viral events.
-Identifying and analyzing viral social events led to valuable insights into the dynamics of information dissemination within a network.
+A set of information that became popular and was repeatedly shared by different individuals was called popular trends.
+Identifying and analyzing these trends led to valuable insights into the dynamics of information dissemination within a network.
 However, more importantly, proactive approaches emerged.
-In other words, by observing the dissemination pattern of a piece of information in the early stages of expansion, it became possible to determine whether this cascade would become viral in the future.
-This research aimed to predict and detect viral events in social networks by observing granular information and using a deep survival analysis-based method.
-This model could play a significant role in identifying rumors, predicting the impact of information, and assisting in optimal decision-making in information management and marketing.
-Ultimately, the proposed method was tested on various real-world datasets from Twitter, Weibo, and Digg.
+In other words, by observing the dissemination pattern of a piece of information in the early stages of expansion, it became possible to determine whether this cascade would become highly popular in the future.
+This research aimed to predict and detect popular trends in social networks by observing limited early-stage data and using a deep survival analysis-based method.
+This model could play a significant role in improving recommendation systems, predicting the reach of digital content, and assisting in optimal decision-making in digital marketing.
+Ultimately, the proposed method was tested on various real-world anonymized datasets from Twitter, Weibo, and Digg.